ashrafuz/unity_lanchat/README.md

  1. Network Discovery : using UDP connection to discover other devices running the same app (done via PORT).
  2. Chat: After discovering the connections, we check if all connections (Defined by PLAYER_MAX_COUNT) joined in the network.
 If so, we connect the TCP clients together.
 And the rest of the chat is easily done via the TCP handler.

+ * See LAN.pdf for a visual representation of the project.
+Also, excuse my color & shape choice :P

  ## Network Discovery
 Its a UDP connection system.
 So the idea is, in a LAN, the first 3 section of the IP address is same.
 So lets say, device A & device B is connected to the same internet.
 Then, in a IPv4 system, they will share an IP like this :